 Under the Individuals with Disabilities Education Act, educators must consider assistive technology devices and services for all children with an Individualized Education Program (IEP) and provide this technology to students who require it.
 Assistive technology can be as simple as a pencil grip or as complex as a voice-activated computer.

 The Individuals with Disabilities Education Act defines assistive technology in the following ways:

-- "The term 'assistive technology device' means any item, piece of equipment or product system, whether acquired commercially off the shelf, modified or customized that is used to increase, maintain, or improve functional capabilities of a child with a disability."
+- "The term 'assistive technology device' means any item, piece of equipment or product system, whether acquired commercially, modified or customized that is used to increase, maintain, or improve functional capabilities of a child with a disability."

 - The evaluation of the needs of such child, including a functional evaluation of the child in the child’s customary environment;

 - Purchasing, leasing or otherwise providing for the acquisition of assistive technology devices by such a child;

 - Selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing of assistive technology devices

 - Coordinating and using other therapies, interventions, or services with assistive technology devices, such as those associated with the existing education and rehabilitation plans and programs

 - Training or technical assistance for such child - or where appropriate, the family of such child